jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

    starting your session from the control panel in the top right).
 New users won’t have to do this.

+   .. note::

+      The contents of your GitHub repository might not show up if you have enabled `persistent storage <user_storage>`_.
+Disable persistent storage if you want the
+      GitHub repository contents to show up.

 9. **Enjoy your new computing environment!** You should now have a live computing environment built off of the Docker image we’ve created.

-   .. note::

-      The contents of your GitHub repository might not show up if you have enabled persistent storage.
-Disable persistent storage if you want them to show up!

 Set environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~